 Artificial intelligence gives marketers the ability to turn an abundance of customer data into valuable insights on behavior to drive effective loyalty and engagement programs that are personalized to each customer.

-Leveraging a customer data and engagement platform with AI capabilities enables marketers to to tap into key customer metrics such as customer lifetime value, probability to churn, RFM metrics (recency, frequency, and spend), along with propensity scoring to segment audiences.
-Is a customer likely to churn within the next fourteen days?
+Leveraging a customer data and engagement platform with AI capabilities enables marketers to tap into key customer metrics such as customer lifetime value, probability to churn, RFM metrics (recency, frequency, and spend), along with propensity scoring to segment audiences.
+Is a customer likely to churn within the next 14 days?
 Automatically send her a special discount on her favorite product as an incentive to get her back in the door.
 With AI, you can start to determine and predict customer behavior and send offers that motivate and impact their future behavior.

 Customer purchases can occur at any time, making it difficult to understand which customers will return and how often they will purchase.
 Machine learning models can predict an individual customer’s number of expected future transactions, likely spend per transaction, and the probability the customer returns.
-From these predictions, you can estimate customer CLV ,or the future value expected for the customer’s relationship with the brand.
+From these predictions, you can estimate customer CLV, or the future value expected for the customer’s relationship with the brand.

 It’s also critical that brands take the proper measures to ensure that customers trust your brand and feel comfortable sharing personal information with your company.
 Customers will stop engaging with your brand if they don’t feel confident that you are protecting their data.
 The obvious ramifications of this potential chain of events highlight how customer loyalty and retention is inextricably tied to data security.